 How to Secure a Postnuptial Agreement

 While couples may try to write up a postnup themselves and simply have it notarized, this is a mistake.
 A family lawyer who is experienced in pre- and post-nups and who is also a divorce attorney is the best course of action.
 These specialists understand what should be included and can ask the right questions as the agreement is hammered out.
-Here are two important considerations as you look at a postnup.

 - You and your spouse/partner should have separate attorneys.
 If you use a single attorney, the court may scrutinize the agreement more for fairness, especially duress.